gibsjose/rocket/README.md

 ./AwesomeNewProject
 ```

-Hate the skeleton code I included?
+Hate the skeleton code included?
 No problem – just modify the templates or drop your own files into the global `Rocket/languages/...` directory!

 Hate other template/style choices?
 Again, just edit the language config files ('language.js') or roll your own!